scrapbird/sarlacc/README.md

 If you want to use different credentials (you should) then modify the `postgres_init.sql`, `postgres_grant.sql` and the config file for the smtp server appropriately.

 The server will then be listening for SMTP connections on port `2500`.

-### Data
-To ensure proper data persistence, data for both postgres and mongodb is stored in docker volumes.

 ### Requirements